ranjeettr/SenderDataProcessing/README.md

-The purpose of this is to create N senders and one receiver threads N senders will send messages of the format <sender_id><alphanumeric string> unsorted way Once N senders send all the messages, the receiver thread will process all the messages in sorted order of sender id.
+The purpose of this is to create N senders and one receiver threads N senders will send messages of the format <sender_id><alphanumeric string> in random order.
+Once N senders send all the messages, the receiver thread will process all the messages in sorted order of sender id.

 Eg:-